nvmax/FluxComfyDiscordbot/readme.md

     * Loras are now instantly available on the bot as soon as they are added to the list.

   * This tool will allow you to configure your LoRA's with a simple gui, it will also allow you to download new LoRA's from Civitai and Huggingface.
-  * Open lora_editor.py  using "python lora_editor.py", it will open a gui window.
+  * compile the exe or run "python lora_editor.py", it will open a gui window.
   * Select the LORA_JSON_PATH to the lora.json file in the datasets folder.
   * Select the LORA_FOLDER_PATH to the lora folder in your comfyui models folder.
   * populate your civitai and huggingface tokens.